ranjitbudhathoki/LF-notes-app/README.md

 #### Frontend Environment Setup

-If there's a `.env.example` file in the client directory:
+If there's a `env.example` file in the client directory:

 ```
 cd ../client
-cp .env.example .env
+cp env.example .env

 ```